linux-china/proto-rsocket-plugin/README.md

 ### How to use it

-* from command line:
+* Use command line:

 ```
 $ mvn org.mvnsearch:proto-rsocket-plugin:1.0.0-SNAPSHOT:proto2rsocket
 ```

-* add plugin in your pom.xml
+* or add the plugin in your pom.xml

 ```xml
 <plugin>